Home

 ➰ Each Class β€” Abstract Iteration

 The Each class represents a composable, lazy iterable.
-It defines an [Symbol.iterator]() method and enables expressive operations for building and manipulating iterations without eagerly executing them.
+It implements [Symbol.iterator]() and enables expressive operations for building and manipulating sequences without eager execution.

 Key Highlights

-• Supports infinite and recursive sequences with lazy evaluation.
+• Supports infinite and recursive sequences through lazy evaluation.

-• Declarative composition: slice, zip, concatenate, and compute Cartesian products.
+• Declarative composition: like slice, zip, concat, and compute Cartesian products.

-The AsyncEach class complements Each by providing a fluent interface for async iterables and promises.
-It allows the same composable operations as Each, but asynchronously.
+AsyncEach complements Each by providing a fluent interface for async iterables and promises.
+It implements [Symbol.asyncIterator]() and allows the same composable operations as Each, but asynchronously.

 Key Highlights